 Each stasis (and the whole Kathisma) is concluded this way:

-- Reader: Glory to the Father and to the Son and to the Holy Spirit - People:Now and ever and forever.
-Amen.Alleluia, alleluia, alleluia!
-Glory to you, O God! (three times)
+- Reader: Glory to the Father and to the Son and to the Holy Spirit

+- People:

+Now and ever and forever.
+Amen.

+Alleluia, alleluia, alleluia!
+Glory to you, O God! (three times, the third time with melody)

 The Small Litany